mullevik/advent-of-code/2021/aoc-rust/README.md

 Shooting probe at target.
 There probably exists an analytical solution... oh well, I solved it iteratively and with a baked-in constant.
 Shame on me.

+### 19

+3D space rotations.
+Custom Vec3 and Mat3 implementations.
+Not my proudest solution: it is very naive and slow.